chadmcrowell/k8s-up-and-running/kubectl/cheat-sheet.md

 # open shell to container 'cart' in pod 'mypod'
 kubectl exec -it mypod -c cart -- /bin/bash

+# startup a pod named 'bux' and issue a command inside the container that will echo hello for two seconds and then stop
+kubectl exec -it bux -- sh -c "while true; do echo hello; sleep 2; done"

 # create new temporary pod (deletes upon exit) and get dns info
 kubectl run curlpod --image=nicolaka/netshoot --rm -it --restart=Never -- cat /etc/resolv.conf